henryascend/ISERS/README.md

 ### Application

 To build an APK for the installation of the android application, simply open the ISERS document in the Android Studio to launch the project.
 Then click `Build`, `Build APK` in the menu to create the APK.
-We test the the application in a Samsung Galaxy S7, both modes work properly.
+We test the application in a Samsung Galaxy S7, both modes work properly.

 ### Server